houzf/poscar2xsf/README.md

        voutcar2xsf.sh   OUTCAR   >OUTCAR.xsf

+# voutcar2xsf_ani
+Requirment: bc and awk commands are available on the Linux or Mac OS.

+voutcar2xsf.sh:  a bash script file that can extract different structure configurations from the OUTCAR file.

+Usage:

+       chmod +x voutcar2xsf_ani.sh

+       voutcar2xsf_ani.sh   OUTCAR   >OUTCAR_ani.xsf

 # combine pos2xsf.sh / voutcar2xsf.sh with XCrySDen
 1. check the directory "$HOME/.xcrysden/" is available or not; if not, run command: mkdir $HOME/.xcrysden/;